TGA approval for sale

 How are medicines approved?

-In Australia, all medicines must be approved for sale by the Therapeutic Goods Administration (TGA), a division of the Australian Government Department of Health and Ageing.
+In Australia, all medicines must be approved for sale by the Therapeutic Goods Administration (TGA), a division of the Australian Government Department of Health.
 Manufacturers of prescription medicines will usually also apply for the medicine to be subsidised under the Pharmaceutical Benefits Scheme (PBS).
 If a medicine is subsidised under the PBS, the Government pays a portion of the cost.

 These are two separate processes:

 - TGA approval — If the TGA is satisfied that the medicine meets its standards for manufacturing quality, safety and effectiveness in treating a particular illness, it will approve it for sale in Australia.